Photonic time crystals: Theory and applications: Potential applications of PTCs

 However, with time passing, we note that an exponentially growing field emerged.
 The frequency of that ever-increasing field corresponds to half the modulation frequency $\omega_{\rm m}/2$.
 Independent of the chosen carrier frequency $\omega_0$, this established field oscillation will always have the same frequency.
 This makes perfect sense in light of the permissible eigenmodes in such a PTC, as it corresponds to the eigenmode with the strongest exponential growth in time.
 At one moment, it simply dominates all other frequency components.
 We can think of it as the onset of lasing.
-What happens is that we should take the dispersion relation seriously.
+It is crucial to consider the dispersion relation in our analysis.
 The field inside the PTC can always be written as a superposition of the eigenmodes.
 After launching the source and switching on the time modulation of the material parameter, we have a temporal interface between a stationary medium and the PTC.
-After switching on the source and after switching on the time modulation where temporal refraction occurs, we excite more or less all possible modes.
+After switching on the source and after switching on the time modulation where temporal refraction occurs, we excite nearly all possible modes.
 The exact amplitude depends on the details of the source (in our case, it is mostly the consideration of a Heaviside step function used to switch on the source), but it will be finite at nearly all frequencies.
 The fields propagate outward as time progresses and are absorbed in the Perfectly Matched Layer (PML) region surrounding the computational domain of interest.
+Adding PML is solely for establishing a radiation boundary and is not related to the physics of PTCs.
 Still, even though the initial amplitude will be exponentially suppressed after some time, the amplitude of all the frequencies of the eigenmodes inside the momentum bandgap will grow exponentially once the modulation is switched on.
-And sooner or later, the field at the frequency half the modulation frequency is strongest, i.e., the field at $\omega_{\rm{m}}/2$.
+Eventually, the field at the frequency half the modulation frequency is strongest, i.e., the field at $\omega_{\rm{m}}/2$.
 This is precisely what we see in the simulation results.

 In this simulation described, the corresponding host medium is modulated at a later moment with respect to the source excitation moment.
 Hence, it is intriguing to see how the time difference between the excitation and modulation moments also affects the amplification phenomenon.
 The expectation suggests that the longer we wait, the stronger all the frequencies are damped (because of the dissipation in the PMLs) that do not correspond to the carrier frequency.
 Therefore, the later we switch on the time modulation, the longer we need to wait until the exponentially growing field corresponding to the momentum bandgap compares in amplitude to the time-harmonic carrier signal that is neither damped nor amplified.
 Thus, we fix the excitation frequency to $\omega_0= \omega_{\rm m}/3 $ and simulate the field where we switch on the time modulation of the material properties after some time interval since the dipole source was turned on, which is indicated by $\Delta t$ in Fig.~\ref{Fig:TDRPTCPD}(c).
 As expected, it is clearly seen that as $\Delta t$ becomes larger, the amplification becomes noticeably later.
 The exponentially damped spurious frequencies need more time to get amplified and reach the value where they are dominant.